Marriage, mortgages and kids are common reasons people decide to purchase life insurance.

 Choosing a company

 When you're looking for the right life insurance policy, it's important to compare rates.
-It's the only way to guarantee you're getting a good price.
+It's the only way to know you're getting a good price.

 Look at financial strength ratings from A.M.
 Best and Standard & Poor's.
 They rate companies based on their ability to pay claims.
 These ratings are a helpful tool when comparing life insurance companies.